Yohan460/go-jamf-api/api/docs/SecurityV2.md

 `func (o *SecurityV2) HasJailBreakDetected() bool`

 HasJailBreakDetected returns a boolean if a field has been set.

+### GetAttestationStatus

+`func (o *SecurityV2) GetAttestationStatus() string`

+GetAttestationStatus returns the AttestationStatus field if non-nil, zero value otherwise.

+### GetAttestationStatusOk

+`func (o *SecurityV2) GetAttestationStatusOk() (*string, bool)`

+GetAttestationStatusOk returns a tuple with the AttestationStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAttestationStatus

+`func (o *SecurityV2) SetAttestationStatus(v string)`

+SetAttestationStatus sets AttestationStatus field to given value.

+### HasAttestationStatus

+`func (o *SecurityV2) HasAttestationStatus() bool`

+HasAttestationStatus returns a boolean if a field has been set.

+### GetLastAttestationAttemptDate

+`func (o *SecurityV2) GetLastAttestationAttemptDate() time.Time`

+GetLastAttestationAttemptDate returns the LastAttestationAttemptDate field if non-nil, zero value otherwise.

+### GetLastAttestationAttemptDateOk

+`func (o *SecurityV2) GetLastAttestationAttemptDateOk() (*time.Time, bool)`

+GetLastAttestationAttemptDateOk returns a tuple with the LastAttestationAttemptDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastAttestationAttemptDate

+`func (o *SecurityV2) SetLastAttestationAttemptDate(v time.Time)`

+SetLastAttestationAttemptDate sets LastAttestationAttemptDate field to given value.

+### HasLastAttestationAttemptDate

+`func (o *SecurityV2) HasLastAttestationAttemptDate() bool`

+HasLastAttestationAttemptDate returns a boolean if a field has been set.

+### GetLastSuccessfulAttestationDate

+`func (o *SecurityV2) GetLastSuccessfulAttestationDate() time.Time`

+GetLastSuccessfulAttestationDate returns the LastSuccessfulAttestationDate field if non-nil, zero value otherwise.

+### GetLastSuccessfulAttestationDateOk

+`func (o *SecurityV2) GetLastSuccessfulAttestationDateOk() (*time.Time, bool)`

+GetLastSuccessfulAttestationDateOk returns a tuple with the LastSuccessfulAttestationDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastSuccessfulAttestationDate

+`func (o *SecurityV2) SetLastSuccessfulAttestationDate(v time.Time)`

+SetLastSuccessfulAttestationDate sets LastSuccessfulAttestationDate field to given value.

+### HasLastSuccessfulAttestationDate

+`func (o *SecurityV2) HasLastSuccessfulAttestationDate() bool`

+HasLastSuccessfulAttestationDate returns a boolean if a field has been set.

+### GetBootstrapToken

+`func (o *SecurityV2) GetBootstrapToken() string`

+GetBootstrapToken returns the BootstrapToken field if non-nil, zero value otherwise.

+### GetBootstrapTokenOk

+`func (o *SecurityV2) GetBootstrapTokenOk() (*string, bool)`

+GetBootstrapTokenOk returns a tuple with the BootstrapToken field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBootstrapToken

+`func (o *SecurityV2) SetBootstrapToken(v string)`

+SetBootstrapToken sets BootstrapToken field to given value.

+### HasBootstrapToken

+`func (o *SecurityV2) HasBootstrapToken() bool`

+HasBootstrapToken returns a boolean if a field has been set.

+### GetBootstrapTokenEscrowed

+`func (o *SecurityV2) GetBootstrapTokenEscrowed() string`

+GetBootstrapTokenEscrowed returns the BootstrapTokenEscrowed field if non-nil, zero value otherwise.

+### GetBootstrapTokenEscrowedOk

+`func (o *SecurityV2) GetBootstrapTokenEscrowedOk() (*string, bool)`

+GetBootstrapTokenEscrowedOk returns a tuple with the BootstrapTokenEscrowed field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBootstrapTokenEscrowed

+`func (o *SecurityV2) SetBootstrapTokenEscrowed(v string)`

+SetBootstrapTokenEscrowed sets BootstrapTokenEscrowed field to given value.

+### HasBootstrapTokenEscrowed

+`func (o *SecurityV2) HasBootstrapTokenEscrowed() bool`

+HasBootstrapTokenEscrowed returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)